Remedies for Muscle Recovery During Weight or Resistance Training

 - Pay attention to whether your hip flexors feel tight or if your core or glutes feel weak

-- Elevate your heart rate and break a sweat without the additional joint stress that comes with traditional cardio or HIIT workouts
+- Elevate your heart rate and break a sweat without the additional joint stress that comes with traditional cardio training or HIIT workouts

 - Focus on getting additional blood flow to sore or stiff areas